-The real heart and charm of these videos are the earnest attempts at showcasing the different sections of Toronto and local acts that haven't fully penetrated into the mainstream.
+The real heart and charm of these videos are the earnest attempts at showcasing the different sections of Toronto and local acts that haven't fully penetrated the mainstream.
 The likes of which includes videographer T Dot Solutionz and artists such as Devontée, Hassan "Top 5" Al, and Robin Banks, who is currently recovering after being shot multiple times.
-The timing of this is also important as it shows Toronto in a post-Drake landscape and the understanding by many here that their talent is finally being recognized by an international audience.
+The timing of this is also important as it shows Toronto in a post-Drake landscape and the feeling by many here that their talent is finally being recognized by an international audience.
 This newfound love from our American brethren is exemplified by one Quavo of the Migos, who seems mildly confused by his snow-peaked settings.
 Nevertheless, watch what will surely be a future Toronto classic below.

 Jabbari Weekes was once a Malvern youth but he's focused, you know?
 Follow him on Twitter.

 Jordan Hayles is a Midtown displaced individual of Scarborough origin.
 DUN KNO!
 EAST SIDE TING TO DI WORLD!.
 Follow him on Twitter too.